Great Salt Lake: History

-1930s Fresh Water Project

-In the early 1930s, there was a project to dam off a third of the lake with dikes on the east side north of Salt Lake City to make a freshwater reservoir for drinking and irrigation.
-The project was abandoned before it got beyond the planning stage.

 Causeway

-The causeway across the lake was built in the 1950s by the Morrison-Knudsen construction company for the Southern Pacific Railroad as a replacement to a previously built wooden trestle, which was the major component of the Lucin Cutoff.
-The route is now owned and operated by Union Pacific.
+A causeway across the lake was built in the 1950s by the Morrison-Knudsen construction company for the Southern Pacific Railroad as a replacement to a previously built wooden trestle, which was the major component of the Lucin Cutoff.
+The route is owned and operated by Union Pacific.
 About 15 trains cross the 20 mi causeway each day.
-Before December 2, 2016, the causeway constrained the flow of water between the northern and southern arms, which had a significant impact on various industries surrounding the lake.
+Before 2016, the causeway constrained the flow of water between the northern and southern arms, which had a significant impact on various industries surrounding the lake.
 The construction of a 180 ft bridge created an opening of the causeway for water to flow between the arms of the lake.

 Willard Bay Reservoir

 Willard Bay, also known as Willard Bay Reservoir or Arthur V. Watkins Reservoir, is a freshwater reservoir completed in 1964, which separated, drained, and subsequently filled with fresh water from the Weber River a portion of the Great Salt Lake's northeastern arm.